Au-Jonathan/Tensorflow-Installation-guide-for-Apple-silicon-Macs/README.md

 Keep pressing yes/return to proceed with the installation, until it ask you “Do you wish the installer to initialize Miniforge3?”
 I typed no as I don’t want it to initialize every time.

-# Step4: Activate the new environment miniforge3 that we have just created, then install tensorflow
+# Step 4: Activate the new environment miniforge3 that we have just created, then install tensorflow

 source ~/miniforge3/bin/activate